jonasbergqvist/saas-cms-visual-builder-workshop/README-7-Create-nextJs-app.md

       "codegen": "graphql-codegen --watch",
   `

+### 7.7.4.
+Final package.json
-The file should look like this
+The file should look similar to this (versions might differ)

       {
         "name": "next-js-app",